 The client had no prior criminal history.
 He held a senior and very responsible position in the Australian Army.
-He was very remorseful and had provided the RSPCA with a detailed account of the factors that had precipitated the offending.
 The RSPCA were contacted and it was suggested that diversion would be appropriate in all the circumstances.
 The RSPCA agreed, the diversion notice was filed with the court, and the matter set down for a diversion assessment hearing.

 Our client had no previous convictions and had made full admissions to the offending.
 It was identified earlier on during our conferences with the client that a criminal record was to be avoided.
 Diversion was the only means to achieve an outcome that would not adversely affect his employment.